static-frame/static-frame/README.rst

 For more articles, videos, and interviews about StaticFrame, see `here <https://static-frame.readthedocs.io/en/latest/intro.html#media>`_.
 For an API overview of ``Frame``, see `here <https://static-frame.readthedocs.io/en/latest/api_overview/frame.html>`_.

+For further introduction to StaticFrame, including links to articles, videos, and documentation, see `here <https://static-frame.readthedocs.io/en/latest/intro.html>`_.